dahlsailrunner/knowyourtoolset-blog/content/2025/11/authoring-short-targeted-videos.md

 ```

 Those notes are going to help me when I record the video to know exactly what I should do.
 Those are all of the things I’ll want to show and talk about.
 One key point here with your notes and content is to really ***make sure you content stays focused on the topic*** at hand.
 You may be tempted to add more – but that should only be done if it is relevant to the topic at hand and the viewer will be better off for seeing the additional content.
 Often times this is NOT the case and you’ll want to omit much of what you might have been tempted to add — keep the topic simple and ON POINT.

+{{% notice tip "It gets easier" %}}
+Over time, you might not need to create these notes explicitly by typing them or writing them down, but they can
+exist "in your head."
+The main point is that you have a plan of exactly what you're wanting to record and you capture
+exactly that.
+{{% /notice %}}

 ## 2: Record video / screen activity